 Ranunculus colors and what they mean

 Ranunculus comes in a wider color range than almost any other cut flower — and the colors are extraordinarily pure and saturated.
-Here's what each color communicates and when to choose it:

 White and cream